TPD Back Injury Claims: 100% No Win, No Fee Spinal Compensation

 What is considered a spinal cord or back injury?

 A back injury accident can cause trauma to the spinal tissues, bones, and muscles, or damage can happen due to long-term wear.
-By far, the most frequent type of harm is a muscle sprain or strain.
-This damage can occur in one sudden event or progressively worsen over time.
+Even a simple strain or sprain can occur in one sudden event or progressively worsen over time.
+Spinal cord damage is one of the most severe types of back injuries, resulting in permanent disability.

-Any harm to the spinal core or the nerves at the base of your spine will frequently result in long-lasting changes in feeling and strength, as well as changes in body functions in your lower body.
+Any harm to the spinal cord or nerves will frequently result in long-lasting changes in feeling and strength, as well as changes in body functions.
+You could also suffer from a related psychological condition.
+In this situation, a medical assessment is required to determine the extent of a permanent impairment for compensation purposes.

-You might have a legitimate TPD compensation claim when a back injury or spinal damage has compromised your ability to function in your regular occupation.
-Our experienced personal injury lawyers can help 100% No Win, No Fee.
+You might have a legitimate TPD compensation claim when a back injury or spinal damage has compromised your ability to work in your regular occupation.
+Our experienced compensation lawyers can help on a 100% No Win, No Fee basis.

 On the other hand, to meet the Social Security definition of disability, you must receive a diagnosis from a general practitioner, rehabilitation physician, rheumatologist, orthopaedic surgeon, or other pertinent medical specialist.

-Thankfully, qualifying as having a Total and Permanent Disability (TPD) to claim your insurance benefits is simpler.
-Your insurance policy terms will specify your disability definition, but (in general) you need medical evidence showing you cannot perform your regular job because of your injury or illness.
 Unlike other injury claims, how you acquired your physical or mental disorder is irrelevant.
-For example, you could still have an injury claim if you harmed your back at the gym and can’t work anymore.
+For example, you could still claim compensation if you harmed your back at the gym and can’t work anymore.

 More about TPD insurance claims >